Taming-the-BEAST/Skyline-plots/README.md

 ### Choosing the Dimension

-Choosing the dimension for the Bayesian Skyline can be rather arbitrary.
-If the dimension is chosen too low, not all population size changes are captured (the resulting skyline plot is too smooth), but if it is chosen too large, there may be too little information in an segment to support a robust estimate of the population size (the resulting skyline plot is too noisy).
-There are extensions in BEAST of the coalescent skyline that either sample the number of segments (Extended Bayesian Skyline {% cite Heled2008 --file Skyline-plots/master-refs %}) or do not require the number of segments to be specified (Skyride {% cite Minin2008 --file Skyline-plots/master-refs %}).

-If we compare the estimates of the population dynamics using different dimensions, we see that most of the dynamics are already captured with having only 2 dimensions, as shown in [Figure 9](#fig:comparison).
+If we compare the estimates of the population dynamics using different dimensions, we see that most of the dynamics are already captured with having only 2 dimensions, as shown in [Figure 13](#fig:comparison).
 Adding more dimensions only changes the inferred effective population size before 1900.
 Note that adding more dimensions adds a slight dip before the increase in the effective population size (around 1900).
-When comparing to the HPD intervals ([Figure 8](#fig:skyline)) we see that this dip is not significant and may not be indicative of a real decrease in the effective population size before the subsequent increase.
+When comparing to the HPD intervals ([Figure 12](#fig:skyline)) we see that this dip is not significant and may not be indicative of a real decrease in the effective population size before the subsequent increase.

 <figure>
 	<a id="fig:comparison"></a>
 	<img style="width:100%;" src="figures/comparison_dimension.png" alt="">
-	<figcaption>Figure 9: Estimated mean effective population sizes using different dimensions.</figcaption>
+	<figcaption>Figure 13: Estimated mean effective population sizes using different dimensions.</figcaption>
 </figure>
 <br>

-The choice of the number of dimensions can also have a direct effect on how fast the MCMC converges ([Figure 10](#fig:ess)).
+The choice of the number of dimensions can also have a direct effect on how fast the MCMC converges ([Figure 14](#fig:ess)).
 The slower convergence with increasing dimension can be caused by e.g. less information in intervals.
 To some extent it is simply caused by the need to estimate more parameters though.

 <figure>
 	<a id="fig:ess"></a>
 	<img style="width:50%;" src="figures/ess_vs_dim_coal.png" alt="">
-	<figcaption>Figure 10: The ESS value of the posterior after running an MCMC chain with {% eqinline 10^7 %} samples, logged every {% eqinline 10^3 %} steps and a burnin of 10% for using different dimensions of the Coalescent Bayesian Skyline.</figcaption>
+	<figcaption>Figure 14: The ESS value of the posterior after running an MCMC chain with {% eqinline 10^7 %} samples, logged every {% eqinline 10^3 %} steps and a burnin of 10% for using different dimensions of the Coalescent Bayesian Skyline.</figcaption>
 </figure>
 <br>